icarotelesdasilva/DestByte8/documentation/documentation.md

 See the top-level implementation.

-The values stored in T0–T7 are not explicitly initialized by the current register file module during reset.
-Therefore, their post-reset values should be considered unspecified in the current architectural revision.
+Values stored in T0–T7 are explicitly initialized or reset by the current logger file module during the reset to ensure a stable and proper boot.

 16. Current Core Interface